rekhavulli/sauce-selenium-testng/README.md

 Opened the Saucedemo website and logged into the website.

 Sorted the items with price low to high.

 Added to two items to the shopping and asserted that the items in the shopping cart.

 Removed an item from the shopping cart and then continue shopping.

 Added another item to the shopping cart.

 While checkout, Asserted the purchasing items are correct and total price of the items.

 Completed the order.

-After checking all products in a accessed month, Home page is opened prior to clicking on next months link If a acceptence criteria is not met then the test is failed with required message and control is passed to next test
+If a acceptence criteria is not met then the test is failed with required message and control is passed to next test

 Environment used for testing